ibm-cloud-docs/pattern-oracle-disaster-recovery-on-powervs/pvs-overview.md

   This document is not an implementation document, but a pattern which provides guidance for Power VS architecture to be deployed across Power Virtual server environment(s) and on premises Oracle DR requirement(s).

-  There are two reference architecture for Oracle Database Disaster recovery patterns using Oracle Data Guard.
+Here we dicuss two reference architecture for Oracle Database Disaster recovery using Oracle Data Guard.

-1. Cross-Region Resiliency (across IBM Power Virtual Servers locations)
+1. Oracle diasater recovery across IBM Cross-Region (across IBM Power Virtual Servers locations)
-2. IBM Power Virtual Server environment and Customer Data centre (hybrid cloud scenario)
+2. Oracle disaster recovery across IBM Power Virtual Server environment and Customer Data centre (hybrid cloud scenario)